-The Irish are distinctly known for their love of good stout and good whiskey, so it’s no surprise that Jack Koeppler, owner of the San Francisco restaurant the Buena Vista in 1952, teamed up with travel writer Stanton Delaplane to try to recreate a tasty drink the former had during a pass-through at Ireland’s Shannon Airport.
+The Irish are distinctly known for their love of good stout and good whiskey, so it’s no surprise that Jack Koeppler, owner of the San Francisco restaurant the Buena Vista in 1952, teamed up with travel writer Stanton Delaplane to recreate a tasty Irish coffee recipe the former had enjoyed during a pass-through at Ireland’s Shannon Airport.

 With its dark coffee flavor and sweet brown sugar, it almost tastes like chocolate.
 Add whiskey and top it with whipped cream to create a warming and smooth cocktail coffee, great for a cool night.
-It’s a great accompaniment to serve alongside dessert, too.
+It’s the perfect accompaniment to serve alongside dessert, too.

 - 6 ounces dark brewed coffee